felix-d/nose-selenium/README.rst

       --config-file         Load options from ConfigParser compliant config file.
                             Values in config file will override values sent on the command line.
-      --browser-location=BROWSER_LOCATION
-                            Run the browser in this location (default ['local'], options [local, remote, grid, sauce]).
-May be stored in environmental variable SELENIUM_BROWSER_LOCATION.
       --browser=BROWSER     Run this type of browser (default ['FIREFOX'], options for local [FIREFOX, INTERNETEXPLORER, CHROME], options
                             for remote/grid/sauce [ANDROID, CHROME, FIREFOX,